RickleAndMortimer/WhereAreYouGoing/README.md

 # WhereAreYouGoing
- Submission for Teenhacks LI 2020 Fall Hackathon
+ Submission for Teenhacks LI 2020 Fall Hackathon.
 Made by me and OGManatee